 Durable.
-360-degree padding that works to protect entire foot.
+The 360-degree padding works to protect entire foot.
 Soft and comfortable.
 Cuffs don’t easily slide down the legs.
-Polyester and spandex blend offers excellent moisture wicking qualities
+Polyester and spandex blend offers excellent moisture-wicking qualities.

 They fall short when it comes to odor control.
 A handful of owners feel they’re a tad too long.
 Expensive.

 No-show socks with 98% polyester and 2% spandex.
 Offers a touch of arch compression and padded sole.
 Ultra-wicking fibers promise to keep feet fresh and dry.
 Mesh venting offers improved airflow.

 Some say they feel too thin and tight.
 Pilling issues.